ExpediaGroup/container-startup-autoscaler/README.md

   - [Leader election](#controller) is enabled; 2 pods are created.
   - [Log verbosity level](#log) is `2` (trace).

+Note:
+- To register an additional CA certificate (or chain) when building the kind node image as described [above](#integration), pass `--extra-ca-cert-path=/path/to/ca.pem` when executing the script.
-Note: the very first execution might take some time to complete.
+- The very first execution might take some time to complete.

 ### Tailing CSA Logs
 Executing `csa-tail-logs.sh` tails logs from the current CSA leader pod.